Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Where is value suggestion for attributes in segmentation enabled when creating the DMO?
+### Where is `Value Suggestion` for attributes in segmentation enabled when creating the DMO?

 - [x] Data Mapping.
 - [ ] Data Transformation.